Safeguarding and Child Protection

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Mrs Lindsay Clough (Headteacher).
-Our Deputy Safeguarding Leads are Miss Sarah-Jane Chalker (Assistant Headteacher) and Mrs Rachel Burrows (class teacher).
+Our Designated Safeguarding Lead is Miss Sarah Jane-Chalker (interim Head of School).
+Our Deputy Safeguarding Leads are Miss Amy Whitlock (Class Teacher) and Mrs Nicola Philips (Headteacher).

 ENCOMPASS is the reporting to schools, by the next school day, when a child or young person has been affected by a domestic incident.
 This is an initiative that has been developed to support children and young people and their families.

 ENCOMPASS ensures that a member of the school staff, known as a Key Adult, is shared the information in confidence, while ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, affected or exposed to a domestic abuse incident.

 The Key Adult at this school is Miss Sarah-Jane Chalker.